African American Studies Program – University of Florida By‐Laws / Preamble

 - This committee consists of the members of the core faculty.

 - The Advisory Committee shall consist of at least seven members, with the Director acting as AC Chair.
-At a minimum, AC members will include the AASP Director and representatives from student organizations such as the UF Black Student Union, Black Graduate Student Organization, Association of Black Alumni, Institute for Black Culture, African Studies Union, Club Creole, and others selected by the Director and core faculty.
-It can also include major and minor students (one of whom may be an alumnus of the program).
+At a minimum, AC members will include the AASP Director, professor’s emeriti of the AASP, relevant community representatives, an affiliate faculty member, and representatives from student organizations such as the UF Black Student Union, Black Graduate Student Organization, Association of Black Alumni, Institute for Black Culture, African Studies Union, Club Creole, and others selected by the Director and core faculty.
+It may also include major and minor students (one of whom may be an alumnus of the program).
 The UF AASP Advisory Committee is a non‐voting body designed to guide the Director’s decision‐making process.

 - Each Advisory Committee member appointed by the Director shall be considered an active member and shall receive all relevant information about the Program’s activities.
 Terms shall be for one year and are renewed by mutual consent of the Director and the member.